Attempto/ACE-in-GF/README.md

 ------------

-This project implements the Attempto Controlled English (ACE) grammar in Grammatical Framework (GF) and ports it to additional natural languages (Ger, Ita, ...).
+This project implements the Attempto Controlled English (ACE) grammar (version 6.6) in Grammatical Framework (GF) and ports it to additional natural languages (Ger, Ita, ...).